vialab/WiktionaryViz/backend/README.md

   - Set `ALLOWED_ORIGINS=https://vialab.github.io` and restart the container.

 - Slow first requests:
-  - Index build may run on first start if missing; keep `backend/data` mounted as a volume so builds persist.
+  - Download and index build may run on first start if missing.
+Consider a named volume in Compose for persistence.

 ## 🏎️ How It Works (High-Level)